Lucchese crime family

 When Lucchese died of a brain tumor in 1967, Carmine Tramunti controlled the family for a brief time; he was arrested in 1973 for funding a major heroin network and died five years later.
 Anthony Corallo then gained control of the family.
 Corallo was very secretive and soon became one of the most powerful members of the Commission.
 He was arrested and convicted in the famous Mafia Commission Trial of 1986.

 For most of its history, the Lucchese family was reckoned as one of the most peaceful crime families in the nation.
 However, that changed when Corallo named Victor Amuso as his successor shortly before going to prison.
 Amuso later promoted one of his closest allies, Anthony Casso, to underboss.
 Starting in 1986, Amuso and Casso instituted one of the bloodiest reigns in Mafia history, ordering virtually anyone who crossed them to be murdered.
-It is estimated that Casso himself murdered between 30 and 40 people and ordered over 100 murders during his reign; he was sentenced to 455 years in prison.
 Casso also had authority over NYPD detectives Louis Eppolito and Stephen Caracappa; both carried out at least eight murders for him.

 Amuso was arrested in 1991 and sentenced to life in prison.
 Several Lucchese family members, fearing for their lives, turned informant.
-The highest profile of these was acting boss Alphonse D'Arco, who became the first boss of a New York crime family to testify against the mob.
+The highest-profile of these was acting boss Alphonse D'Arco, who became the first boss of a New York crime family to testify against the mob.
 This led to the arrests of the entire Lucchese family hierarchy, with Casso also becoming an informant.
+Casso pleaded guilty to 70 crimes, including racketeering, extortion and 15 murders and sentenced to 455 years in prison.
 Testimony from these informants nearly destroyed the family, with as many as half of its members winding up incarcerated.
 Amuso continues to rule the family from prison.